-C. Appeal of a Recommendation by the SPCC for Suspension or Dismissal

-Step 1: In the event that the student feels they have a legitimate grievance concerning the recommendation of the Student Progress and Conduct Committee that the student be suspended or dismissed from the Sanford School of Medicine, they may submit in writing a full statement, with documentation (including statement of grievance, prior actions and recommendations, action the student is seeking and other pertinent information) of the nature of the grievance to the Dean of Medical Student Education of the Sanford School of Medicine within fourteen (14) calendar days of receipt of such a recommendation from the SPCC.
+C. Appeal of a Recommendation by the SPCC for Suspension or Dismissal suspended or dismissed from the Sanford School of Medicine, they may submit in writing a full statement, with documentation (including statement of grievance, prior actions and recommendations, action the student is seeking and other pertinent information) of the nature of the grievance to the Dean of Medical Student Education of the Sanford School of Medicine within fourteen (14) calendar days of receipt of such a recommendation from the SPCC.
 The Dean of Medical Student Education may seek the advice and assistance of any faculty and/or administrator in attempting to evaluate and resolve the grievance.
 The Dean of Medical Student Education may, but shall not be required, to meet with the student in attempting to resolve the grievance.
 The Dean of Medical Student Education shall use their best effort to communicate to the student, in writing, a decision pertaining to the grievance within fourteen (14) calendar days of receipt of the grievance.
 The Dean of Medical Student Education may accept or reject the appeal.